-EARNED INCOME TAX CREDIT INFORMATION ACT COMMUNICATION (EITC) (Revenue and Taxation Code §19854): Based on your annual earnings, you may be eligible to receive the Earned Income Tax Credit from the Federal Government

-(Federal EITC).
-The Federal EITC is a refundable federal income tax credit for lowincome working individuals and families.
+(Revenue and Taxation Code §19854): Based on your annual earnings, you may be eligible to receive the Earned Income Tax Credit from the Federal Government (Federal EITC).
+The Federal EITC is a refundable federal income tax credit for low-income working individuals and families.
 The Federal EITC has no effect on certain welfare benefits.
 In most cases, Federal EITC payments will not be used to determine eligibility for Medicaid, Supplemental Security Income, food stamps, low-income housing, or most Temporary Assistance For Needy Families payments.
 Even if you do not owe federal taxes, you must file a federal tax return to receive the Federal EITC.
 Be sure to fill out the Federal EITC form in the Federal Income Tax Return Booklet.
-For information regarding your eligibility to receive the Federal EITC, including information on how to obtain the Internal Revenue Service (IRS) Notice 797 or any other necessary forms and instructions, contact the IRS by calling 1-800-829-3676 or through its Web site at www.irs.gov.
+For information regarding your eligibility to receive the Federal EITC, including information on how to obtain the Internal Revenue calling 1-800-829-3676 or through its website at www.irs.gov.